oschneid/HS2020-hugo-netlify-CMS-test/site/content/presenting/technical-papers.md

   Deadline: 20 September, 2019

-  Papers accepted to the new IEEE Transactions on Haptics Journal track will be presented at the conference and simultaneously published as short papers in IEEE Transactions on Haptics.
+  Papers accepted to the new IEEE Transactions on Haptics journal track will be presented at the conference and simultaneously published as short papers in IEEE Transactions on Haptics.
 image: /img/dc/bg03.jpg